 The base engine is a conventional 1.8-liter four, but we greatly prefer the optional turbocharged 1.4-liter four--the same pair of engines offered in the Cruze compact.
 The turbo four gives stronger acceleration, it's more fun to drive, and it gets better gas-mileage ratings too.
 Only the 1.8 is offered in the base LS trim level, to keep costs down, but in our view, it's worth it to step up to the LT to get the better engine.
 Either engine can be ordered with a six-speed manual gearbox or a six-speed automatic transmission.

 On the road, the Sonic is enjoyable to drive considering its modest price, and the electric power steering in particular is nicely weighted.
 It feels strong and sturdy, not tinny, and refinement is better than many competitors, with engine and road noise well suppressed.
-Plus, the Sonic gets outstanding safety ratings: five stars from the NHTSA, and IIHS Top Safety Pick status (although with 'marginal' small overlap ratings).
+Plus, the Sonic gets good safety ratings: five stars from the NHTSA, and Good on four out of five IIHS tests (although a 'marginal' small overlap rating).
 All models have 10 standard airbags, and blind-spot mirrors, and Chevy's added an optional crash-avoidance system for 2014 as well.